Freshwater-Fish-Ecology-Laboratory/detrange/README.md

 > form of a logistic curve of detection probability, derived from the
 > results of detection range testing in the field.”

-Given the detection range, `detrange` also estimates the distance (wth confidence intervals) at which a specified level of detection efficiency is achieved.
+Given the detection range, `detrange` also estimates the distance (with confidence intervals) at which a specified level of detection efficiency is achieved.
 Typically, we are interested in the midpoint of the detection range (i.e. distance at which 50% of pings are detected).